tj-03/DiscussionBoardSite/Sprint3.md

 - Created thumb-up and thumb-down buttons.
 - Created share button.
 - Created post format.
+- Set up framework to ease integrating backend with frontend in future sprints

 # Backend Unit Tests
 All backend unit test run using a local mongodb database with sample users, posts, and comments.